Lakeland Medical Malpractice Attorney

 This law has unintended consequences for legal liability.
 For instance, if you were discharged from a hospital but were unstable, then it is highly unlikely that the hospital is ever going to admit that they discharged an unstable patient (because it is medically improper to discharge an unstable patient under just about any circumstance).

-Claims involving the reckless disregard standard in medical malpractice claims in Lakeland FL are complex – consult an attorney as soon as possible for advice.
+Claims involving the reckless disregard standard in medical malpractice claims in Lakeland FL are complex – consult a medical malpractice attorney as soon as possible for advice.

 Additionally, if you were admitted to the hospital but no urgent treatment or testing was done, then the hospital will likely try to rely on the reckless disregard standard.
 However, relying on the reckless disregard standard is essentially an admission that time is of the essence.
 The Florida Supreme Court in Cantore v.
 West Boca Medical Center (Fla.
 2018) held that medical providers must be treating the patient as an emergency patient in order to get the reckless disregard standard.